ArshS1/backend_ShoppingCart/README.md

 The backend of a Shopping Cart which allows users to add items, view cart, and checkout.
 This program uses C++ with OOPS concepts and runs on the CLI.
-The program is split into the main runner file and the header file to keep code clean and maintainable.
+The program is split into the main runner file and the header file to keep code clean and maintainable. <br/>
+The program uses DSA structures like Hashmaps to get responses in faster time averaging O(1) time.

 # Running locally
 Please compile with the following command on your local machine to ensure that the program runs as expected: